Personal Injury Definitions

 - But you as a tort victim can still sue the wayward defendant in a civil court if they hurt you or killed your loved one while the guilty criminal is behind bars.

 Are Traffic Accidents the Largest Percentage of Tort Law Cases?

 Probably.
-There remain a significant percentage of tort cases brought involving traffic accidents.
+There remains a significant percentage of tort cases brought involving traffic accidents.

 In these cases, the property owner has been careless.
 And this defendant may be entirely responsible or partially liable.

 The other kinds of cases that involve tort law are:

 This type of case may also include defamation of character.

 Tort law has different fundamentals that apply to personal injury cases.
 Also, some elements may differ from one state to another.
 These claims will take place in the jurisdiction of the mishap, the plaintiff's business or residence location.
 But this is based upon local or federal laws.

 - The most common claims that may involve parties in different places or even different states would be products liability.